Robert-van-Engelen/ForthMSX/doc/words.md

 ### SDUP
 _c-addr1 u -- c-addr2 u_

-duplicate string to a TMP buffer or string literal when compiling;
+duplicate string to a TMP buffer or to a string literal when compiling;
 stores the copy of the string as a counted string at c-addr2 - 1;
 truncates the copy to 255 characters long when excessive